near/nearorg_wordpress_marketing/README.md

     3. create a PR and merge those changes into the `develop` branch

-2. Verify the develop branch UI works as expected @ [beta.near.org/blog](https://beta.near.org/blog)
+2. Verify the develop branch UI works as expected [on the nearorg preview environment](https://nearorg-marketing.vercel.app/blog)
 3. If the above UI looks good, open a PR to merge the `develop` branch into `main`